Palmyra Public Schools Curriculum and Instruction

 MAP Testing in Palmyra

-Palmyra will continue to utilize the MAP tests, short for "Measures of Academic Progress" tests, to track annual progress for all students grades K-9.
+Palmyra will continue to utilize the MAP tests, short for "Measures of Academic Progress" tests, to track annual progress for all students grades K-8 in mathematics ONLY.
 The testing schedule for each school year is as follows:

-- Incoming students (Kindergartners and Transfers) are tested in the Fall Testing Season (last week in September)
+- All students grades K-8 complete the NWEA MAP Mathematics Assessment in the Fall Testing Season for a fresh baseline (last week in September)

-- All students are tested in the Winter Testing Season (early to mid- December) to collect formative data on progress.
+- All students are tested in the Winter Testing Season (first full week in January) to collect formative data on progress.
 This data is used by staff to inform instructional planning and check student growth.

 New Jersey Student Learning Standards